samarpan-rai/serveitlearn/README.md

 This project is inspired by  [Vincent D. Warmerdam's brain fart](https://twitter.com/fishnets88/status/1279731745483624453).

 You may train the most awesome model in the world but if you can't deploy it then people can't enjoy your work.
-Deoployment in ML has always been an issue that almost gets discussed during classes.
+Deployment in ML has always been an issue that gets least discussed during classes.
 It is assumed that you can just do this without any formal training.
-In my experience, I found it not as easy to deploy my models with much flexibility.
-That's why I decided to create `serveitlearn`.
-It creates an extremely thin layer around FastAPI library which allows you a lot of flexibility.

-It basically provides `/predict` end point.
+In my experience, it not as easy to deploy models that's why I thought it woulbe be great to create `serveitlearn`.
+It creates an extremely thin layer around FastAPI library which allows you to create an end point super fast.
+More specifically, It provides `/predict` end point.
 You can only send POST request with JSON body.
+The following code sample will make it clear.

+### Code sample :

 ```py